sweet-delights/hybrid-platforms-conductor/README.md

 ```
 Nodes handler options:
-    -o, --show-hosts                 Display the list of possible hosts and exit
+    -o, --show-nodes                 Display the list of possible nodes and exit
 ```

-* `--show-hosts`: Display the list of known hosts, hosts lists and platforms, and exit.
+* `--show-nodes`: Display the list of known nodes, nodes lists, platforms, services, description... and exit.

 ## Nodes selection options